- Parental burnout is caused by chronic parenting stress, with severe symptoms and consequences.

 Many people had financial concerns as they lost their jobs or experienced reduced income.
-They were unable to pay their bills since they did not have emergency savings to cover basic living expenses3.
+They could not pay their bills since they did not have emergency savings to cover basic living expenses3.

-Chronic exposure to overwhelming stress escalated to the level of parental burnout for many parents during this difficult time.
+Chronic exposure to overwhelming stress escalated to parental burnout for many parents during this difficult time.

 Although the media focused a lot on maternal burnout, parenting burnout is not exclusive to mothers.

 Studies have found that mothers and fathers who experience parental burnout exhibit the same symptoms and antecedent conditions4.

 Symptoms of parental burnout are similar to job burnout, but they are unique in the parenting context.
 Here is how you can spot signs of burnout in parents.

 Burned-out parents experience intense fatigue.
 They feel exhausted and are tired of parenting.